philipposk/GameOfLife-Site/README.md

 If you must self-host, transcode to H.264 MP4 with `ffmpeg`, store on a CDN (e.g., Cloudflare R2 + Stream Delivery), and update the `<video>` tag accordingly.

+## Making the Game Playable

+**See [DEPLOYMENT.md](./DEPLOYMENT.md) for complete instructions** on:
+- Hosting the static site (GitHub Pages, Netlify, Vercel)
+- Building and deploying the Unity WebGL game
+- Sharing with testers during development

+**Quick steps:**
+1. Build WebGL in Unity → Output to `game/` folder
+2. Deploy site to Netlify/GitHub Pages
+3. Update `GAME_URL` in `script.js` if hosting separately
+4. Share the URL with testers!

 ## Local Preview

 ```bash